 We are an active participant in the Metro Region Training Committee.
 This group establishes training guidelines and priorities for the expenditure of POST designated training monies in the Metro Area.

 Our investigators are members of the 18th Judicial District’s Critical Incident Investigations Team.
 This unit investigates all officer involved shootings and fatal incidents involving the use of force by an officer.
-Click here to view the 18th Judicial District Critical Response Team Protocol.
+To learn more, view the 18th Judicial District Critical Response Team Protocol (PDF).